-Bobby Berk Net Worth 2020 | What is Bobby Berk's Net Worth?
+What is Queer Eye's Bobby Berk's Net Worth?

 With his early success, Berk used his previously acquired knowledge about e-commerce to start his own store, Bobby Berk Home, in 2006.
 To his surprise, this, too, started doing exceptionally well, which eventually led to the opening of his first store in SoHo, Manhattan.
 This was followed by another one in Midtown Miami, Florida in 2010, and the third one in Midtown Atlanta, Georgia.
 The design aficionado then launched Bobby Berk Interiors + Design, which specializes in interior design services.

 Apart from his full-time interior design service, Bobby also has his very own line of products including wallpaper, furniture, and art.
 Moreover, he has also appeared as a guest on several shows such as ‘Nailed It!‘, ‘Lip Sync Battle‘, ‘Big Mouth‘, and ‘Miss Americana.’
-Earlier in 2019, he and the other Fab Five members were also featured in Taylor Swift‘s “You Need to Calm Down” music video
+In 2019, he and the other Fab Five members were also featured in Taylor Swift‘s “You Need to Calm Down” music video.
+Though by November 2023, things had changed for him and he ended up announcing his departure from ‘Queer Eye,’ while indicating he’ll continue working on his business since he has a lot more projects lined up for completition.

-What is Bobby Berk’s Net Worth?
+Bobby Berk’s Net Worth

-Today, Bobby resides in Los Angeles, California where he runs his interior design services.
+Today, Bobby splits his time between Los Angeles, California, and Lagos, Portugal, from where he runs his interior design services.
 He also has several stores located in major cities such as New York City, Miami, Atlanta, among a few others.
 Along with that, he also has a new furniture collection with Ontario-based A.R.T.
 Furniture, which debuted in early 2019.
-As he revealed in one of his interviews, his role in ‘Queer Eye’ has further improved his interior designing business as well.
-After experiencing a rather windy career path and being fired several times from his previous jobs, Bobby Berk’s net worth is now estimated to be $6 million.
+As he revealed in one of his interviews, his role in ‘Queer Eye’ further helped his interior designing business thrive, and now he’s undertaking new projects.
+After experiencing a rather windy career path and being fired several times from his previous jobs, Bobby Berk’s net worth is now estimated to be $10 million.
 He’s the perfect example of how hard work eventually pays off.
-(Featured Image Credits: Netflix)

 Read More: What is Karamo Brown’s Net Worth?